All in at every level

 Boston Children’s Hospital and Harvard Medical School, Boston, MA

-Washington University School of Medicine Saint Louis Children’s Hospital, Saint Louis, MO
+Washington University School of Medicine and St. Louis Children’s Hospital, St. Louis, MO

 Children’s Hospital of Philadelphia, Philadelphia, PA